six2dez/reconftw/README.md

 - [Golang](https://golang.org/dl/) > 1.14 installed and env vars correctly set ($GOPATH,$GOROOT)
 - Run ./install.sh
+> Installer is provided as is.
+Nobody knows your system better than you, so nobody can debug your system better than you.
+If you are experiencing some issues with the installer script I can help you out, but keep in mind that is not my main priority.
 - It is highly recommended, and in some cases essential, set your api keys:
   - amass (~/.config/amass/config.ini)
   - subfinder (~/.config/subfinder/config.yaml)